Heading to Malta? We share everything you need to know in these Malta travel tips, so you can plan the perfect trip to this dreamy destination.

 Getting around Malta

-The best way to get around Malta is to drive and you can save money by comparing car insurance.
+The best way to get around Malta is to drive.
 You can rent a car but make sure to drive with patience.
 With more and more cars on the island, main roads can be busy and reckless driving is a problem.
 Drive carefully and avoid the main roads in the morning or afternoon rush hours.
 Even on the country roads, you will come across potholes and narrow roads, so drive carefully at all times.

 If you are renting a car, also choose to rent a small car when possible.
 Roads in the cities are narrow and parking is limited so the smaller the car, the better.